 Ripple (XRP) Technical Analysis

-Q4 2020 was an extremely active period for XRP.
+Before the major bullish momentum of 2021, Q4 of 2020 was an extremely active period for XRP.
 During the COVID-19 market meltdown of March 2020, XRP posted lows in the area of $0.12.
 Until late-November, a relatively tight trading range became established between $0.15 and $0.32.
 As cryptocurrency prices exploded during Q4, XRP rose to a high of $0.78 before plunging to $0.17 following announcement of the SEC’s lawsuit.
 January and February brought recovery, with prices retesting November’s highs.